NERDDISCO/nerddis.co/content/nd-landscape-001.md

 <br /><br />

 This was the first time that I used a [pseudo random number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) combined with a seed from [fxhash](https://www.fxhash.xyz/doc/artist/guide-publish-generative-token#fxhash-code-snippet) to create a random artwork, that looks the same for a specific iteration.
-It was super much fun to enter this new realm of possibilities, especially because I love random AND parameterized visual experiences.
+It was super much fun to enter this new realm of possibilities, especially because I love random AND parameterised visual experiences.

 What is generative art for NERDDISCO?
 Let's find out!